-2022

 Simply financial

-To help you get the most out of the money section, we're giving you the highlights from our annual report and accounts, explaining where, how and why we invest the money in the way we do.
+To help you understand the finances of the Scheme, we're giving you the highlights from our annual report and accounts for the year up to 31 March 2023, explaining where, how and why we invest the money in the way we do.

 Why the figures matter

 The main thing for you to take from this information is how healthy the finances are.
 This then tells you whether or not the Scheme is able to pay out the pension benefits to everyone.

 WHAT YOU NEED TO KNOW

+Money in £1.4m

-Money in £1.7mThe value increased by £69m
+The value decreased by

+(£986.8m)

+The Scheme paid out

+£107.0m

+in pensions, benefits and expenses

 Investments produced returns of

-in pensions, benefits and expenses

-The Scheme

-paid out

-£81m

-£148m
+(£881.2m)

 Value at the end of the year

-£3.6billion
+£2.6billion

 What this means for the Scheme's financial health

 Every year we need to let you know whether the Scheme can cover its commitments both in the long and the short term.
 This is a legal requirement called the Summary Funding Statement but is also valuable information for you as it helps you to understand a bit more about your pension and how it's financed.

 The key figure to look at is the funding level as this tells you if there's enough in the Scheme to pay out the benefits.
 If it's 100% or more then that means there's enough money to pay the benefits to everyone in the Scheme when they're due to be paid.

+As you can see, the funding level was more than 100% following the recent valuation at 31 March 2023.

 If the funding level is 100% or more then you know the Scheme is in a healthy financial position.

 SHORTFALL/SURPLUS

 This is the difference between the money in the Scheme and the cost of providing the benefits

 FUNDING LEVEL

 If there's enough money to pay out the benefits when they become due then this is 100% or more

-2019 valuation

-£518m surplus

-2020 snapshot

-£508m surplus

-2021 snapshot

 £607m surplus

+£528m surplus

+2023 valuation

-2019 valuation
+2023 valuation

-117%

-2020 snapshot

-117%

-2021 snapshot

-120%

 A surplus means there's more money than needed.
 A shorftall means that there's not enough money to pay for all the benefits.
 These figures assume that the Scheme will continue until all members have their pension paid out to them.

 It's an estimate because it depends on assumptions about what will happen in the future, such as the income the Scheme gets from investment returns.

-The funding level remains unchanged over the year because the value of the assets in the Scheme broadly keep in line with the cost of paying out the pension benefits (the liabilities).
+The funding level fell slightly over the year as changes in financial conditions meant the value of the assets in the Scheme just fell behind the cost of paying out the pension benefits (the liabilities).
+There was still a healthy surplus.